-REPORT ON THE AUDIT OF THE FINANCIAL STATEMENTS
+REPORT ON THE AUDIT OF THE FINANCIAL STATEMENTS.

-Our opinion
+Our Opinion

-In our opinion, the financial statements of Hong Leong PRS Growth Fund ("the Fund") give a true and fair view of the financial position of the Fund as at 31 July 2023 and of its financial performance and its cash flows for the financial period from 20 December 2022 (date of launch) to 31 July 2023 in accordance with Malaysian Financial Reporting Standards and International Financial Reporting Standards.
+In our opinion, the financial statements of Hong Leong PRS Growth Fund ("the Fund") give a true and fair view of the financial position of the Fund as at 31 July 2024, and of its financial performance and its cash flows for the financial year then ended in accordance with Malaysian Financial Reporting Standards and International Financial Reporting Standards.